Pravasith/turborepo-next-nestjs-blogs/README.md

 ## Node Version:

+-   I used Node v19.5.0, but it should probably run on any 16+ node version

+## Yarn:

+-   Since I used Turborepo, it uses yarn workspaces so it's better to use yarn.
+-   Install yarn with the following command if you don't have it

 ```
-- I used Node v19.5.0, but it should probably run on any 16+ node version
+$ npm install --global yarn
 ```

 ## Clone Repo: Clone the repository or download the zip file and extract